Johnny Thunders: Death

 There is conflicting information about the New Orleans coroner's report.

 An article in the Orlando Sentinel states: "[He] died of an overdose of cocaine and methadone, according to the coroner's office in New Orleans.
 Chief investigator John Gagliano said tests completed last week found substantial amounts of both drugs."

 However, other sources state that an autopsy was conducted by the New Orleans coroner, but served only to compound the mystery.
 According to Thunders's biographer Nina Antonia as posted on the Jungle Records website, the level of drugs found in his system was not fatal.
 According to the book Rock Bottom: Dark Moments in Music Babylon by Pamela Des Barres, who interviewed Thunders's sister, Mariann Bracken, the autopsy confirmed evidence of advanced leukemia, which would explain the decline in Thunders's appearance in the final year of his life.

 In a 1994 Melody Maker interview, Thunders's manager Mick Webster described the family's efforts to get New Orleans police to investigate the matter further: "We keep asking the New Orleans police to re-investigate, but they haven't been particularly friendly.
 They seemed to think that this was just another junkie who had wandered into town and died.
 They simply weren't interested."

+Personal life

-Thunders was survived by his wife Julie Jourden and four children: sons John, Vito, and Dino, and daughter Jamie Genzale by Susanne Blomqvist.
+Thunders married Julie Jourden in 1977, and they had three sons, including one from her previous marriage.
+He also had a daughter by Susanne Blomqvist.